mmkal/pgkit/packages/typegen/readme.md

                         should usually be 'unknown', or 'any' if you like to live dangerously.

-  --glob PATTERN        Glob pattern of source files to search for SQL
+  --include PATTERN     Glob pattern of files to search for SQL queries in.
-                        queries in.
-By default searches for all ts and sql files under 'rootDir': '**/*.{ts,sql}'
+                        By default searches for all .ts and .sql files: '**/*.
+                        {ts,sql}'

-  --ignore PATTERN      Glob pattern for files to be excluded from processing.
+  --exclude PATTERN     Glob pattern for files to be excluded from processing.
-                         By default ignores '**/node_modules/**'.
-This option
+                         By default excludes '**/node_modules/**'.
+This
-                        is repeatable to ignore multiple patterns.
+                        option is repeatable to exlude multiple patterns.

   --since REF           Limit affected files to those which have been changed
                         since the given git ref.
 Use "--since HEAD" for files